min-law/ingryd_ansible_project/README.md

 Feel free to contribute to this Ansible project or raise issues if you encounter any problems.
 Happy automating!

-*Note: This documentation was authored by Stanley Chinedu Ogada.
+*Note: This documentation was authored by Lawrence Akinyemi Akinboye.
 If you have any questions or encounter issues, feel free to reach out for personalized assistance.*